 At the beginning of October I had the pleasure of visiting the Frau Professor Hillprecht Collection in Jena to handle and sketch tablets.
 Doing so made clear to me some of the issues with reading and publishing cuneiform tablets.
 In this post, I will try to explain what those issues are.

+A tomb relief depicting a man in a toga with six writing boards, Archaeologisches Museum, Schloss Eggenburg, Graz.
+Photo by Sean Manning, September 2015.
 A good long time ago, Julius Caesar faced the problem of how to boast about military achievements so great and so numerous that one war threatened to...
 Continue reading: VENI VIDI VICI

 I am still sick, so this week I will be brief and talk about some of the papers which were read at the conference of the Societas Iranologica Europaea in St. Petersburg.
 Abdoula Souvadar did his best to argue that a sheet of silver containing an inscription in Old Persian which claims to be the word of Otanes announcing that Darius has become king is not a modern forgery.
 Askold Ivantchik discussed 235 arrowheads found in the ruins of a small fort near Gordion in Phrygia which seems to have been destroyed by Cyrus’ armies.
 So far, most of the physical remains of Persian battles and sieges which have been found come from Anatolia.
 And Vakhtang Licheli talked about an Iron Age site which he is excavating on the hills above a main highway in Georgia-in-the-Caucasus.
 Most of this site appears to date roughly to the Achaemenid period in the sixth, fifth, and fourth centuries BCE.
 For most of his paper he discussed the sorts of details of interest to specialists, but in the last few minutes he mentioned something else.
 Some of the stone altars at this site have deep marks like letters carved in them, but none of the marks looks like a known script such as the Imperial Aramaic or Attic Greek alphabets.
 Several people in the audience whipped out cell phones and cameras to catch Dr. Licheli’s slides, but it turned out that the photos of the possible text is available online.